datanav/docs/management-studio.rst

 Settings
 ========

-Lastly, Sesam has “Settings” for both Datahub and your Subscription.
+Lastly, Sesam has Settings for both **Datahub** and your **Subscription**.

-Settings for datahub manages queues, logs and permissions for your node.
+**Datahub** settings is for managing queues, logs and permissions for your node.
 It also manages variables for various systems and metadata settings.

 .. image:: images/settings_datahub.png
     :width: 600px
     :align: center
     :alt: SettingsDatahub

-For subscription Sesam has settings for e.g. license, JWT token and Network.
+**Subscription** settings is for managing for instance license, JWT token and Network configs.

 .. image:: images/settings_subscription.png
     :width: 600px